beginning of content

 The speech pathologist will work out which treatments and services are right for your child.

-How are speech problems managed?
+How are speech problems treated?

 How your child's speech problem is managed will depend on what they are having trouble with.
 Speech pathologists can help with: